chanl-app/blog/_posts/2015-07-27-welcome-to-chanl.md

 ###What is chanl?###
 Chanl is a mobile communication tool that enables individuals, businesses and organization to reach out to their users, customers or friends.
 Thus sending relevant information to them.

-Simply put ones you create a chanl __(or a group)__ on chanl you get a unique id which could be shared to other users on the platform.
+Simply put once you create a chanl __(or a group)__ on chanl you get a unique id which could be shared to other users on the platform.
 This chanl/group can be used to send notifications in the form of feeds to users.

 ###How do your users benefit?###
 Users within your chanl get to see feeds from you and make comment within feeds.
 This creates engagement from users for a particular topic, news or information.